 - i.
-System upgrades, green infrastructure and/or - ii. rehabilitation of previously substandard units. - iii.
-Renovation (investments of 6,000 dollars or more for labor and or materials) will require the property owner to submit documentation of the planned work.
+Undergo significant upgrades/ and or investments that improve the quality of the unit.
+This will be assessed based upon the following standards: - a.
+System upgrades, and/or¶ - b.
+Rehabilitation of previously substandard units, and/or - e.
+Renovation (investments of 6,000 dollars or more per unit for labor and or materials)¶

-The HACP will then verify and deem the property owner eligible to receive the enhanced quality payment standard.
+Property owners will be required to submit documentation of the planned renovations.
+The HACP or designated third party will then verify the completed work and costs and deem the property owner eligible to receive the enhanced quality payment standard.
 Substantial rehabilitation or modernization under \$6,000 may be eligible for this standard dependent upon review.